-If you experience difficulties in completing the application form in PDF format, you can email us and request an application form in Word format.
+If you experience difficulties in completing the application, you can email us and request an application form in another format.

 CCG has an equality policy based on the principle that everyone will have equal opportunity whether accessing services or applying for a job.
 This applies regardless of: